isc-projects/kea/doc/sphinx/arm/hooks.rst

 The ``subnet4-update`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This command is used to update a subnet in the existing server
+This command is used to update (overwrite) a single subnet in the existing
-configuration.
+server configuration.
 This operation has no impact on other subnets.
-The subnet
+The
-identifier is used to identify the subnet to replace; it must be
+subnet identifier is used to identify the subnet to replace; it must be
 specified and must be unique among all subnets.
 The subnet prefix should
 not be updated.